 Definitions

-We are able to determine many types of values depending on the client’s need.
+We are able to determine many types of values depending on the report user's needs.
 Here are the different types of values that we are often asked for.
-We will clarify which one you are looking for before we begin the process by speaking with you, your accountant or banker to determine which one suits your purpose:
+We will clarify which one you are looking for before we begin the process by speaking with you, your accountant or banker to determine which is best suited to your purpose:

 Fair Market Value